onionshare/onionshare/README.md

 At the moment OnionShare is a command line program.
 It works in Mac OS X, GNU/Linux, and Windows (see special Windows and Tails instructions below).
 To get started, either git clone the onionshare repository or [download this zip file](https://github.com/micahflee/onionshare/archive/master.zip) and extract it.
 Open a terminal and navigate to the  onionshare directory.

+You can also install onionshare by using PIP or easy_instal.
+On pip you can type `pip install onionshare` and on easy_install your can use `easy_install onionshare`.

 OnionShare relies on Tor.
 You need to either have a system Tor installed (`sudo apt-get install tor`), or you can open Tor Browser so that OnionShare can use the Tor server provided there.
 Start Tor, and then run `onionshare.py`, passing in the file that you want to share, like this:

     [user@dev onionshare]$ ./onionshare.py ~/Desktop/secrets.pdf